Skip to content

 import { runInDevTraceSpan } from '@google/gemini-cli-core';

-// The `metadata` object allows you to record the input and output of the
+// metadata allows you to record the input and output of the

 // operation as well as other attributes.